jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - Privacy
         - Data security (using encryption)
   - S/MIME specifies the MIME type application/pkcs7-mime (smime-type "enveloped-data") for data enveloping (encrypting) where the whole (prepared) MIME entity to be enveloped is encrypted and packed into an object which subsequently is inserted into an application/pkcs7-mime MIME entity
+  - S/MIME is a standard for public key encryption, providing security services for digital messaging apps
+  - S/MIME requires the use of a PKI in order to work properly
   - S/MIME is the emerging standard for secure email / encrypted messages
 - **SNMP**: Simple Network Management Protocol, is a protocol for collecting and organizing info about managed devices on IP networks; it can be used to determine the health of devices such as routers, switches, servers, workstations, etc
 - **Smurf attack**: ICMP echo request sent to the network broadcast address of a spoofed victim causing all nodes to respond to the victim with an echo reply; a smurf attack is a form of DoS employing an amplification network to send numerous response packets to the victim
 - **SPML**: Service Provisioning Markup Language is XML-based and designed to allow platforms to generate and respond to provisioning requests; uses the concept of requesting authority, a provisioning service point, and a provisioning service target; requesting authorities issue SPML requests to a provisioning service point; provisioning service targets are often user accounts and are required to be allowed unique identification of the data in its implementation